Microsoft Azure Functions

 Azure Function supports multiple languages and it is based on the Runtime versions.

-Azure Functions can be triggered by the events from other services.
+Azure Functions can be called when triggered by the events from other services.
 Being event driven, the application platform has capabilities to implement code triggered by events occurring in any third-party service or on-premise system.

 Azure Functions provides templates to get you started with key scenarios, including the following: